 The Hospitality Immersion Program is a two-week program designed to develop supervision and management skills in the context of hospitality operations.
 If you do not have prior experience in hospitality, you will be required to enroll on this program prior to beginning your graduate studies (MBA or PGDIP).
 This program includes the following non-credit-granting courses:

 The MBA includes 19 credits in Semester 1 and 21 credits in Semester 2.
 All core subjects are 3 credits each.
 Elective courses are 2 credits each.

-This course introduces a linear programming and Excel-based approach to applied business models and management science to seek innovation and set up entrepreneurial and intrapreneurial enterprises.
-Operations research will be provided to identify product mix, scheduling, simulation, decision making, transportation, assignments and queuing forecasting models necessary to optimize existing business processes.
+This course introduces a linear programming and excel-based approach to applied business models and management science to seek innovation and set up entrepreneurial and intrapreneurial enterprises.
+Operations research will be provided to identify product mix, scheduling, simulation, decision-making, transportation, assignments and queuing forecasting models necessary to optimise existing business processes.
 Using Customer Journey Maps, students will then assess configuration, offering and experience innovations in disruptive or evolutionary markets and will submit a business plan to launch their business or innovation in the market.